lennartskogmo/chronicle/README.md

 In order to load objects on a schedule from metadata these notebooks can be run in sequence from a standard scheduled databricks job, but more about that later.

 When using the wheel version components can imported in typical python fashion.
-When using the notebook version you need to run the framework notebook.
+When using the notebook version the framework notebook must be run before any other code.
 See support notebooks for examples.